 Employees in the public sector who receive a government pension and return to part-time work are eligible

-If you're not sure whether you qualify for paid sick leaves, whether you're rights have been violated, or whether you have viable grounds to report your employer, consult with a prescreened California Employment Attorney.
-A lawyer will go over your case details, find potential evidence, and build a solid strategy to win an employment claim.
+If you're not sure whether you qualify for paid sick leaves, have rights violated, or have viable grounds to report your employer, consult with a prescreened California Employment Attorney.
+A lawyer will review your case details, find potential evidence, and build a solid strategy to win an employment claim.

 What If Your Employer Violates California Paid Sick Laws?

 Workers in California are protected under the Labor Code against retribution or discrimination based on their use of sick leave, just like any other employee entitlement.
-If an employee believes their rights have been infringed, they can submit a complaint with the Labor Commissioner.
+Employees who believe their rights have been infringed can submit a complaint to the Labor Commissioner.

 Find A Prescreened Employment Lawyer in Los Angeles (And Across California)

 1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to an attorney best fit for your case.
 You can complete our submission form or reach us through our 24/7 live chat for a free initial consultation.